maty21/katacoda-scenarios/hello-world/step2.md

 ## let install hkube
  since we already started from kubernetes image we need to install hkube as a layer on top of it

- hkube has helm chart for installing its third parties and core modules in but, for this tutorial we will run a slim version of it
+ hkube has helm chart for installing its **third parties** and **core modules** in. but, for this tutorial we will run a slim version of it

 - first we will install hkube third parties via helm
 - run `helm install https://github.com/maty21/katacoda-helm/raw/master/etcd.tar.gz`{{execute}}